J850 Polyjet 3D Printer

 Availability and Pricing

-The Fabrication Studio’s 3D printing service is available to all U of M faculty, students, and staff in support of their academic and research needs.
-Our J750 rate is $19.69 per hour.
+The Fabrication Underground’s 3D printing service is available to all U of M faculty, students, and staff in support of their academic and research needs.
+Our J850 rate is $25.24 per hour.
 We accept U of M shortcodes for payment only; no cash or credit cards.
 For a quote please submit your STL file(s) via the request a quote form in the navigation bar.

 Additional learning materials are available in the Ground Connection Knowledge Base.